noamico/bullmq-extra/README.md

 ## Roadmap:
  - **BullMQ Connect:** Similiar to Kafka Connect, a way to connect BullMQ to other systems.
 Will probably be a separate package or several.
- - **BullMQ Broker:** A centralized broker you can run and scale horizontally that wraps around BullMQ and exposes a thin API for producing and consuming.
+ - **BullMQ Broker Sidecar:** A broker designed to run as a sidecar that wraps around BullMQ and exposes a thin API for producing and consuming.
 On top of it several thin clients will be available in various languages like Java and Go to bring the power of BullMQ to those languages and allow integrating BullMQ into legacy codebases.
 In the farther future there is even the possibility of these brokers supporting the Kafka protocol and acting as drop-in Kafka replacements.

 ## Contributing:
  - Feel free to open issues for questions, suggestions and feedback.
 And Issues...